wmckeever/html-interview/README.md

   * Under the link, add an image of the student, set the image's height to `250px`
   * And finally, create an ordered list that contains a list item for each question and answer
     * Each question and answer should be stored in a single list item element (`<li>`)
-    * The question part of the list item should be bolded